microsoft/vscode-docs/remote/advancedcontainers/docker-options.md

 # Alternate ways to install Docker

+You may harness Docker in the Remote - Containers extension in a few ways:
+* Docker installed locally
+* Docker installed on another machine or remote environment
+* Other Docker compliant CLIs, installed locally or in a remote environment
-Remote - Containers interacts with CLIs; it makes no assumptions about how a container engine works and does not interact with container engines or daemon directly.
-You may use other Docker compliant CLIs with Remote - Containers, several of which are described below.
-Please note they are not officially supported.
+     * Remote - Containers interacts with CLIs; it makes no assumptions about how a container engine works and does not interact with container engines or daemon directly.
+Please note that other Docker compliant CLIs are not officially supported.

+Continue reading to learn alternative ways you may install and leverage Docker or a Docker compliant CLI.

 ## Podman